Privacy Notice

 Your personal data obtained through aptitude testing will not be shared with third parties except as required by law or with your explicit consent.
 In some cases, aggregated or de-identified data may be used for research, statistical analysis, or training purposes, ensuring that individual identification remains impossible.

-Duration of personal data processing
+Duration of the processing of personal data

 The personal data collected during aptitude testing will be processed and stored securely using industry-standard practices to prevent unauthorized access, loss, or disclosure.
 We will retain your personal data for 6 months.